Mar 21, 2008

 JAD: Yeah.

-ROBERT: And there is interestingly precedent for this 50 years before they wrote “Downtown.”
-This was already happening on a much bigger scale than I had ever imagined.
-I learned about this from from this guy,
+ROBERT: And there is interestingly precedent for this 50 years before they wrote "Downtown," this was already happening on a much bigger scale than I had ever imagined.
+I learned about this from this guy.

 AARON FOX: And a damn good country and western lead guitar player.
-Country not that rock-and-roll sh[bleep] One!
-Two!
-Three! [imitates fast guitar plucking] [singing Johnny Cash’s “Folsom Prison Blues”] I hear that train a-comin.
-It’s rollin round the bend.
+Country, not that rock and roll [bleep]!
+One-two-three.
+I hear that train a-coming, it's rolling around the bend.

 AARON FOX: Nashville.